DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

+We show in \autoref{fig:compute_vs_perf} how performance in `Aggregated Score' scales with compute for \ours versus baselines.
+All runs are done on 40G A100 GPUs for fair comparison.
+Though PEZ and PEZ$\dagger$ are reaching competitive results for a small compute budget, their performances hardly scale with more iterations.
+This suggests that their best candidates are identified in early iterations, before the unregularized optimization damages the fluency.
+GCG has competitive results on Llama3 but its compute cost is high due to the systematic evaluation of sampled candidates, despite batched evaluations in our implementation ($\text{batch size}=16$).
+Moreover, its performance barely scales beyond 3 iterations.
+In contrast, DAB is the only baseline that exhibits similar scaling to DRIV-EX, but with lower performance, while DAB$\dagger$ has stagnating results.
+Finally, DRIV-EX is the method that scales the most with compute, achieving by its $15^{\text{th}}$ iteration a higher `Aggregated Score' than all other baselines.

-\paragraph{Ablation on proximity regularization.} \autoref{tab:xo_reg_compare} evaluates the components ensuring semantic proximity to the original input, introduced in \autoref{sec:method:regularization}.
-Both `Bias' and `Loss' terms improve the Aggregated Score (+2.7\% and +6.7\% respectively), and they are used in our adapted ($\dagger$) versions of PEZ and DAB.
-While `Proj' alone reduces success, combining it with `Bias' and `Loss' yields the best performance (+8.0\% in `Aggreg \& Col'), confirming the synergy of our regularization terms.
+\paragraph{Ablation on proximity regularization.} \autoref{tab:reg_ablation} evaluates the components ensuring semantic proximity to the original input, introduced in \autoref{sec:method:regularization}.
+Both `Bias' and `Loss' terms improve the `Aggregated Score' (+2.7\% and +6.7\% respectively), and they are used in our adapted ($\dagger$) versions of PEZ and DAB.
+While `Proj' alone reduces success, combining it with `Bias' and `Loss' yields the best proximity and performance (+8.0\% in `Aggreg \& Col'), confirming the synergy of our regularizations.

 \paragraph{Qualitative result.} \autoref{fig:qual_result_cf} displays a counterfactual explanation generated with \ours.
 We observe that by adjusting the ego vehicle's longitudinal speed (`$v_x$') and reducing a surrounding vehicle's speed (from 98.21 km/h to 93.21 km/h), \ours successfully identifies a valid, minimal perturbation that forces the planner into a collision.